Ezekiel 16

 Ezekiel 16 is the sixteenth chapter of the Book of Ezekiel in the Hebrew Bible or the Old Testament of the Christian Bible.
 This book contains prophecies attributed to the prophet/priest Ezekiel, and is one of the Books of the Prophets.
 Biblical scholar R. E. Clements calls this chapter "an Old Testament parable of the prodigal daughter", describing a shocking illustration of ungrateful Jerusalem in contrast to God's enduring love to her.
 This chapter is often linked to Ezekiel 23, which deals with two daughters, symbolizing the Kingdoms of Israel and Judah.

 Text

 The original text was written in the Hebrew language.
 This chapter is divided into 63 verses.
+Ezekiel 16 describes an allegory in which Jerusalem is portrayed as an abandoned child who is rescued and nurtured by God, later becoming His wife.
+The narrative recounts Jerusalem’s humble beginnings, her growth and prosperity under divine care, and her subsequent unfaithfulness, represented through imagery of adultery and prostitution.
+The chapter concludes with a statement of judgment and a future promise of restoration within the framework of a renewed covenant.

 Textual witnesses

 Some early manuscripts containing the text of this chapter in Hebrew are of the Masoretic Text tradition, which includes the Codex Cairensis (895), the Petersburg Codex of the Prophets (916), Aleppo Codex (10th century), and Codex Leningradensis (1008).
 Fragments containing parts of this chapter in Hebrew were found among the Dead Sea Scrolls, that is, 3Q1 (3QEzek; 50 BCE–50 CE) with extant verses 31–33.

 There is also a translation into Koine Greek known as the Septuagint, made in the last few centuries BC.
 Extant ancient manuscripts of the Septuagint version include Codex Vaticanus (B; $\mathfrak{G}$B; 4th century), Codex Alexandrinus (A; $\mathfrak{G}$A; 5th century) and Codex Marchalianus (Q; $\mathfrak{G}$Q; 6th century).